Astro36/Astro36/README.md

 May 2020 - Dec 2020

 - Participated in the 11th Government-supported Software Maestro Program (operated by _[FKII](https://www.fkii.org/)_).
-- As part of this program, I developed a **spam detection** solution that integrated Korean spelling correction and a performance enhancement pipeline.
+- I developed a **spam detection** solution that integrated Korean spelling correction and a performance enhancement pipeline.
-- I also benefited from mentorship in areas such as entrepreneurship and AI.

 ### Full-stack Freelance, INSIGHT